Hide

 High Noon Language Showdown

 In the Wild West, two keyboardslingers face off in a high-stakes programming duel.
 Each must select a programming language and an algorithm to solve a problem that’s tough as tumbleweed, to determine their fate.
 You’ve designed a problem for the two rivals, and want to make sure that algorithmic efficiency matters more than choosing a fast language.
-Specifically, suppose that one keyboardslinger opts for a fast programming language but a slow algorithm, performing $n^2$ steps for an input of size $n$; the other one, meanwhile, chooses a slower language (i.e., one whose steps are a constant factor slower) but a faster algorithm, executing $n \lceil \log _2 (n+1)\rceil $ steps for an input of size $n$.
-The challenge is to ascertain if, given an I/O limit $N$, the faster algorithm in the slower language can outpace the slower algorithm in the faster language.
+Specifically, suppose that one keyboardslinger opts for a fast programming language but a slow algorithm, performing n2 steps for an input of size n; the other one, meanwhile, chooses a slower language (i.e., one whose steps are a constant factor slower) but a faster algorithm, executing nlog2(n+1) steps for an input of size n.
+The challenge is to ascertain if, given an I/O limit N, the faster algorithm in the slower language can outpace the slower algorithm in the faster language.

 Input